Worldpay/access-checkout-ios/README.md

 3. Run the demo app
     1. Click the `Play` button on the top-left corner of the screen to open the demo app in the simulated device of your choice.

+## Security

+Checkmarx scans are triggered on push via a webhook set up in GitHub, and CRs for new releases must have a valid Checkmarx report attached to the CR